Tajikistan: Languages

-Both Russian and Tajik speakers in the country use the following words in common in address to unfamiliar people and acquaintances.
+Both Russian and Tajik speakers in the country use the following words in common in addressing unfamiliar people and acquaintances.

-The highly educated part of the population of Tajikistan, as well as the intelligentsia, prefer to speak Russian and Persian, the pronunciation of which in Tajikistan is called the “Iranian style”.
+The "highly educated" part of the population of Tajikistan, and the intelligentsia, prefer to speak Russian and Persian, the pronunciation of which in Tajikistan is called the "Iranian style".

-Apart from Russian, Uzbek is actually the second most widely spoken language in Tajikistan after Tajik.
 Native Uzbek speakers live in the north and west of Tajikistan.
-In fourth place (after Tajik, Russian and Uzbek) by number of native speakers are various Pamir languages, whose native speakers live in Kuhistani Badakshshan Autonomous Region.
+In fourth place (after Tajik, Russian and Uzbek) by number of native speakers are Pamir languages, whose native speakers live in Kuhistani Badakshshan Autonomous Region.
 The majority of Zoroastrians in Tajikistan speak one of the Pamir languages.
 Native speakers of the Kyrgyz language live in the north of Kuhistani Badakshshan Autonomous Region.
 Yagnobi language speakers live in the west of the country.
-The Parya language of local Romani people (Central Asian Gypsies) is also widely spoken in Tajikistan.
-Tajikistan also has small communities of native speakers of Persian, Arabic, Pashto, Eastern Armenian, Azerbaijani, Tatar, Turkmen, Kazakh, Chinese, Ukrainian.
+The Parya language of local Romani people (Central Asian Gypsies) is spoken in Tajikistan.
+Tajikistan has communities of native speakers of Persian, Arabic, Pashto, Armenian, Azerbaijani, Tatar, Turkmen, Kazakh, Chinese, and Ukrainian.

-Among foreign languages, the most popular is English, which is taught in schools in Tajikistan as one of the foreign languages.
-Some young people, as well as those working in the tourism sector of Tajikistan, speak English at different levels.
-Of the European languages, there are also a number of native speakers of German and French.
-Many among the Uzbek population learn Turkish in addition to Russian.

 Employment

-In 2009 nearly one million Tajiks worked abroad (mainly in Russia).
+In 2009 nearly 1 million Tajiks worked abroad (mainly in Russia).
 More than 70% of the female population lives in traditional villages.